Cross-Modal Adapter for Vision-Language Retrieval: Method

 where $\mathrm{Proj}(\cdot)$ is a linear projection layer to handle the dimension mismatch between video and text encoders, and $D_t$ is the hidden dimension of the text encoder.
 Therefore, for video $v_i$, we can get all the frame representations as $\left\{\boldsymbol{f}_{i,1}, \boldsymbol{f}_{i,2}, \ldots, \boldsymbol{f}_{i,|v_i|}\right\}$.
 The video feature is generated based on the given text query feature, as detailed in \cref{Simcal}.

-\textbf{Text Encoder.} We use the linguistic backbone of CLIP as our text encoder, which is also a 12-layer transformer.
-The structure of the transformer layer is the same as the video encoder.
-The only difference is that the hidden dimension is 512 rather than 768.

-Like the video encoder, the input text query $t_i \in \mathcal{T}$ is first transformed into a sequence of embeddings by a tokenizer.
+As for text queries, we adopt CLIP's language encoder to generate their features.
+Like the vision encoder, the input text query $t_i \in \mathcal{T}$ is first transformed into a sequence of embeddings by the language encoder.
 Then, a [CLS] token and a [SEP] token are added to the start and end of the sequence, respectively.
 Subsequently, this sequence is going through all the layers of the text encoder.
-Finally, following CLIP, we adopt the feature of [SEP] token at the last layer as global representation $\boldsymbol{t}_i \in \mathbb{R}^{D_t}$ of a text query.
+Finally, we adopt the feature of [SEP] token at the last layer as global representation $\boldsymbol{t}_i \in \mathbb{R}^{D_t}$ of a text query.